 The flowering stem is a 4 to 8 inch green (purplish near the top) colored scape (an aerial stem rising directly from the root) on which the flowers are usually borne singly, sometimes two, and held above the leaves.
 A single bulb may have from 1 to 4 scapes.

 The flowers are 6-parted, about 1 inch wide, tepals only and subtended by small scales (not a leafy bract).
-These are purple also like the top of the scape and one must look close.
+These scales are purple also like the top of the scape and one must look closely.
 The fragrant flower opens in a nodding position from a curved stalk at the top of the scape, then the tepals curve outward and upward to reveal the stamens which number six, have white distinct filaments and dark blue anthers.
 Each tepal has a dark blue central vein.
 There is a single style with a bluish stigma, the style leading to a 3-sectioned ovary.

 Seed: Fertile flowers produce a 3-lobed sub-globose shaped seed capsule, which contains from 3 to 30 small pale brown globose shaped seeds that each have a long white appendage (an elaiosome).